Athletics at the 1988 Summer Olympics – Men's shot put

 The men's shot put event at the 1988 Summer Olympics in Seoul, South Korea had an entry list of 21 competitors from 17 nations, with two qualifying groups before the final (12) took place on Friday September 23, 1988.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Ulf Timmermann of East Germany, the nation's second victory in the men's shot put.
 Randy Barnes of the United States took silver, the second straight Games that an American finished second.
 Werner Günthör earned Switzerland's first medal in the event, a bronze.

 Background

 This was the 21st appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1984 Games were defending champion Alessandro Andrei of Italy, fifth-place finisher Werner Günthör of Switzerland, and tenth-place finisher Gert Weil of Chile.
 Günthör had won the 1987 world championship and 1986 European championship.
-Andrei had held the world record until May of 1988, when Ulf Timmermann of East Germany had made the first throw over 23 metres.
+Andrei had held the world record until May 1988, when Ulf Timmermann of East Germany had made the first throw over 23 metres.
 Timmermann and his countryman Udo Beyer (1976 gold medalist and 1980 bronze medalist) were expected to challenge Günthör for gold, along with Randy Barnes of the United States.

 The People's Republic of China made its debut in the men's shot put.
 The United States made its 20th appearance, most of any nation, having missed only the boycotted 1980 Games.